About Dr. Craig Baker,

 - Mitral valve repair and replacement

-- Minimally invasive aortic and mitral valve surgery
+- Minimally invasive and complex valve repair and replacement procedures

 In addition, I have research and clinical interests specific to:

 - Surgical education